Chapter Sixty Five IV

 “Not this one, just ten in the core.
 Some hanger’s on, but not directly in the extortion racket.
 Just blowhard biker boys, drinking buddies, hoping to get into the action, but not quite sure what the action is.
 No reason to screw with them.”

 Janah, “The bikers generally show around noon.
 That will give Chan three hours to rearrange L4’s mind, just wait around for the bikers.
 They’ll be bringing money, take it.
 When you leave, an elderly gentleman will approach and ask if he can be of assistance.
 Hand him the bag and say, ‘this is a donation.’
-He’ll take it, get into a waiting car and go away.
+He’ll get into a waiting car and go away.
 You two find a place for lunch, I recommend Galatoire’s, just down the street.
 Wear sport coats and nice slacks, be hungry.
 Take a walk around the Quarter, then back to the hotel and rest.
 If for any reason either of you is injured, call me.”

 Black, “It’s a plan.
 Where you guys have to go?”